lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 #### Inference Engine API Integration Flow

-Using the Inference Engine API follows the basic steps:
+Using the Inference Engine API follows the basic steps briefly described below.
+The API objects and functions will be seen later in the code walkthroughs.

-1. Load plugin
+1. Load the plugin

     a.
-Load the plugin for a specified device
+Create an instance of the plugin (InferenceEngine::InferencePlugin) for the specified device using the InferenceEngine::PluginDispatcher class

-2. Read model IR
+2. Read the model IR

     a.
-Read in IR files
+Read in IR files using InferenceEngine::CNNNetReader::ReadNetwork("Model.xml") and InferenceEngine::CNNNetReader::ReadWeights("Model.bin")

-3. Configure input and output
+3. Configure the inputs and outputs formats

     a.
-Probe model for input and output information
+Probe model for input and output information using InferenceEngine::CNNNetwork::getInputsInfo() and InferenceEngine::CNNNetwork::getOutputsInfo().

     b.
-Optionally configure the precision and memory layout of inputs and outputs
+Optionally configure the precision and memory layout of inputs and outputs to match the model inputs and outputs using InferenceEngine::InputInfo::setPrecision() and InferenceEngine::InputInfo::setLayout()

-4. Load model
+4. Load the model into the plugin

     a.
-Load the model into the plugin
+Load the model into the plugin using InferenceEngine::InferencePlugin::LoadNetwork() which will return a InferenceEngine::ExecutableNetwork object for the loaded network

-5. Create inference request
+5. Create an inference request

     a.
-Have plugin create a request object that holds input and output blobs
+Use the loaded plugin to create a request object (InferenceEngine::InferRequest::Ptr) that is used for control and holds input and output blobs using InferenceEngine::ExecutableNetwork::CreateInferRequestPtr()

-6. Prepare input
+6. Prepare the input

     a.
-Get the input blob to hold input data
+Get the input blob(s) to hold input data using InferenceEngine::InferRequest::getBlob()

     b.
-Transfer data from the data source into input blob
+Reformat user input data into the format required by the model (e.g convert RGB user image to BGR for model) storing in the model’s format in the input blob.

-7. Infer
+7. Run Inference

     a.
-Request plugin to perform inference and wait for results
+Request plugin to perform inference and wait for results using one of two modes:

+        i.
+Synchronous:

+            1. InferenceEngine::InferRequest::Infer()

+            2. Or InferenceEngine::InferRequest::StartAsync() immediately followed by InferenceEngine::InferRequest::Wait().

+        ii.
+Asynchronous:

+            1. InferenceEngine::InferRequest::StartAsync()

+            2. Then later InferenceEngine::InferRequest::Wait()

-8. Process output
+8. Process the output

     a.
-Get output blobs and process results
+Get the output blob(s) holding output blob using InferenceEngine::InferRequest::getBlob()

+    b.
+Parse and process the output blob(s) according to the output format specified by the model

-In tutorial Steps 2, and 3 we will walkthrough the code that specifically integrates each of the models used in the application.
+In tutorial Steps 2 and 3 we will walkthrough the code that specifically integrates each of the models used in the application.

-More details can be found in the "Integrating Inference Engine into Your Application" section of the Inference Engine Development Guide [https://software.intel.com/inference-engine-devguide](https://software.intel.com/inference-engine-devguide)
+More details on the Inference Engine can be found in the "Integrating Inference Engine into Your Application" section of the Inference Engine Development Guide [https://software.intel.com/inference-engine-devguide](https://software.intel.com/inference-engine-devguide)

+and the Inference Engine API documentation located at: /opt/intel/computer_vision_sdk/deployment_tools/documentation/docs/IntegrateIEInAppNewAPI.html

 #### Setting Up Command Line to Use the OpenVINO Toolkit Executables and Libraries